smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 # Misc notes

+> ⚠️ NOTE
-NOTE: Some env vars require a duration.
+> Some env vars require a duration.
 A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 Some examples:

 `10ms`
 `1h15m`